magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/introduction.md

 github_link: magento-functional-testing-framework/release-2/introduction.md
 functional_areas:
     - Testing
-mftf-release: 2.0.2
+mftf-release: 2.2.0
 ---

 _This topic was updated due to the {{page.mftf-release}} MFTF release._
 {: style="text-align: right"}

-The Magento Functional Testing Framework (MFTF) aims to replace the [Functional Testing Framework]({{page.baseurl}}/mtf/mtf_introduction.html) in future releases.
+The Magento Functional Testing Framework (MFTF) aims to replace the [Functional Testing Framework] in future releases.
 MFTF will make test creation easier for developers and will improve:

 * **Traceability** for clear logging and reporting capabilities.
 * **Modularity** to run tests based on installed modules and extensions.